 These apps will help you meet your scheduling needs, and are usually flexible enough to work as web apps or mobile apps for iOS and Android mobile devices.

 If you’re not sure where to start, we suggest looking at the top employee scheduling software for small business, as noted by Capterra.
 They are the industry standard when it comes to reviewing software and can help you make an informed and easy decision.
 Take the time to read user reviews as they can give you great insight into how the software functions in real-time.
 Reviews can also provide information on other essential aspects such as customer support, technical support, or third-party integrations.
 Most scheduling solutions offer a trial.
 Trials can provide an excellent opportunity for you to test to ensure it will meet your business needs.

 To maintain an efficient scheduling process, communication is vital.
 Whether communication between leadership or with employees, by having open lines of communication you can streamline the scheduling process.

 While streamlining the scheduling process for your small business, you must also enable effective communication throughout all levels of your organization.
 You should have schedules created and posted weeks in advance.
 You should also inform your employees about their shifts so they can plan their personal lives accordingly.
 In the event of a shift changes, make sure to communicate to the employee that will be impacted.

 A system that allows employees to communicate their availability or request time off as needed is preferred so managers can schedule shifts accordingly.
+Some take it a step further, allowing managers to set permissions for shift swapping and shift trading so team members get some level of control over their own staffing.
 You don’t want to accidentally schedule an employee during their time off and find out that you’re not understaffed during a business time of the year.